vando026/surgeon/README.md

 ```scala
 val path = Cust(Hourly(2022, 12, 24, List.range(16, 20)), names = List("CBSCom"))
 ```
-See the [Paths wiki](https://github.com/Conviva-Internal/conviva-surgeon/1-Paths-to-datasets) for more details about functionality.
+See the [Paths wiki](https://github.com/Conviva-Internal/conviva-surgeon/wiki/1-Paths-to-datasets) for more details about this functionality.

 Surgeon makes selecting fields easier.
 No more `col("val.sessSummary.d3SessSummary.lifeFirstRecvTimeMs")`.
 Some fields are